solana-foundation/developer-content/CONTRIBUTING.md

   [make a PR to the 'helpers' repository](https://github.com/solana-developers/helpers).
 - Avoid magic numbers.
 Nobody should see a `+ 32` in your code and wonder what the `32` means.
 See Anchor notes below for Anchor-specific advice.
-- Avoid asking students to clone a git repo.
-The idea is that students should be able to create projects from scratch when they have finished the course.
-  Referring to the code students have made in previous chapters is fine.

 #### JS/TS